 Website Mistake #5 – Using Look-At-Me Elements

 ‘Look-at-me’ elements can be described as design gimmicks.

-People tend to visit websites that feel comfortable to the use.
-On the whole, most successful websites (Facebook, YouTube or MusicMagpie) all make the user feel comfortable using the website.
-The colors and design aren’t too professional.
-They don’t use unnecessary imagery that excludes certain audiences, such a flowery concepts.
+People tend to visit websites that feel comfortable for the user.
+On the whole, most successful websites (Facebook, YouTube, or MusicMagpie) all make the user feel comfortable using the website.
+The colors and designs aren’t too professional.
+They don’t use unnecessary imagery that excludes certain audiences, such a flowery concept.

 Website Mistake #6 – Being Vague